orgua/OneWireHub/README.md

 - original pieces seem to be adopted from [OneWireSlave](http://robocraft.ru/blog/arduino/302.html)
 - further development was done in [OneWireSlave](https://github.com/MarkusLange/OneWireSlave) from MarkusLange and [OneWire](https://github.com/PaulStoffregen/OneWire)
 - first implementation of the [OneWireHub](https://github.com/Shagrat2/OneWireHub) by Shagrat2
-- the current state of code has the concepts in common, but the codebase is a (nearly) total rewrite
+- the current state of code has the concepts in common, but the codebase is a total rewrite